obsoletenerd/obsoletenerd.com/content/pages/links.md

 [EFF's (Extended) Guide to the Internet](https://www.whitman.edu/mathematics/eegtti/eeg_toc.html) - Yes, *that* EFF... this is their "Extended Guide to the Internet" originally published in 1994.
 It's a great nostalgia trip to a time before search engines or wikipedia, where people would try and collect as much information as possible in one place just to help other people find their way around the (then very very small) internet.

+[Vogons](https://www.vogons.org) - A community/forum for people into emulating old software (on all types of hardware).
+Retro arcade and video game consoles, PC/mac emulation, and everything related to those things.

+[Infinite Mac](https://infinitemac.org) - Emulate classic Macintosh operating systems directly in your browser.
+Everything from the original System 1.0 release in 1984 up to 2005's Mac OSX Tiger when Spotlight was introduced and most people are familiar with from the see-through G3 bubble-iMacs at school.

 <a id="personal-blogs"></a>
 ## Personal Blogs

+Interesting personal blogs from interesting individuals on interesting topics, or just blogs from individuals on topics.
+The "interesting" part is subjective but these are the personal blogs I follow from people who write about stuff that interests me personally.

 [Bartosz Ciechanowski](https://ciechanow.ski) - A personal blog doing deep-dives on random topics from gears and watches to naval architecture and GPS.
-Each post is a meticulously hand-crafted adventure with incredible depth, detail, and interactice diagrams.
+Each post is a meticulously hand-crafted adventure with incredible depth, detail, and interactive diagrams.

 [Leonard David](https://www.leonarddavid.com) - Writing interesting articles about space for longer than I've been alive.
 Other than writing multiple physical books, he writes blog posts relentlessly on all things space-news-related.